kinderp/teaster/README.md

 r = requests.post("http://localhost:5000/couples", json=payload)
 ```

-* id is the consumer'id you want to contact
+* `id` is the consumer's id you want to reach out
-* provenv is a list of command to install your rpm (--non-ineteractive is important, teaster is not smart until now)
+* `provenv` is a list of commands to install your rpms (`--non-ineteractive` is important, teaster is not smart enough)
-* yourtag is the name of your image (it will be pushed in your docker registry)
+* `yourtag` is the name of your image (it will be pushed into your docker registry)
-* reproducer.repo is git url where teaster will commit a new Dockerfile for your runtime env
+* `reproducer.repo` is the git url where teaster will commit a new Dockerfile for your runtime env

 ---------------------------